-Designed for non-science majors, this course introduces such topics as data organization, descriptive measures, probability, sampling distributions of means and proportions, estimation, hypothesis testing, and correlation.
+This course, designed for non-science majors, introduces such topics as data organization, descriptive measures, probability, sampling distributions of means and proportions, estimation, hypothesis testing, and correlation.
 The use of SPSS is required.

-The prerequisite is MAT 1060 or MAT 1020 or MAT 1221, passed with a grade of C- or higher.
+The prerequisite is MAT 1060 or MAT 1020 or MAT 1221.
 This course is offered every semester.